Addiction Treatment Program for Veterans

 Pain Medication Addiction

-Most veterans deal with chronic or debilitating pain after returning home from combat or deployment and are treated with prescription drugs like pain pills and other forms of pain relief medication.
-Oxycoton and similar drugs often come with the risk of addiction as the drugs become habitual to the user.
-While not the veteran’s fault, substance abuse can take over and turn into a hard-to-beat addiction leading to other serious substances.
-Lastly, these drugs can put you at a high risk for overdose so it’s important to address sooner than later.
+While not the veteran’s fault, opioid abuse can take over and turn into a hard-to-beat addiction leading to other serious substances, like heroin or fentanyl.
+Lastly, these drugs can put you at a high risk for overdose so it’s important to get treatment sooner rather than later.

 Emotional Trauma and Substance Use

-There are times when a person may suffer significant emotional trauma due to their experiences, this could come from psychological turmoil they’ve faced or military sexual trauma.
-Turning to substances is often the outcome to ease those thoughts and difficult experiences.
+There are times when a person may suffer significant emotional trauma due to their experiences.
+This could come from psychological turmoil they’ve faced or military sexual trauma, and turning to substances is often the outcome of attempting to ease those thoughts and difficult experiences.

 A common mental health issue among veterans that is often forgotten is bipolar disorder.
-The traumatic events veterans face can lead to serious mental health disorders, which can be lessened or even cured with treatment.
 Veterans with bipolar disorder can experience a range of symptoms, including noticeable swings in energy, mood, and behavior including manic or hypomanic episodes.
-If bipolar disorder is something you or a loved one is struggling with, treatment might be the right option.
+If bipolar disorder is something you or a loved one is struggling with, dual diagnosis treatment might be the right option.

 1st Step Behavioral Health has helped veterans struggling with substance abuse and mental health issues for over 20 years with a 99% approval rating from alumni.
 We treat each patient as if they are family and make sure they are given the individualized support needed to address their needs.

-Making the decision to get help is not easy but drug rehab for veterans can be very effective at helping to break dependence and work through the difficulties of mental health disorders.
-Treatment may be multi-faceted to include medications, cognitive-behavioral therapy, and holistic therapy.
-In the right setting, you may be able to learn how to manage your addiction and build a healthy future for yourself.
+Making the decision to get help is not easy, but drug rehab for veterans can be very effective at helping to break physical dependence and work through the difficulties of mental health disorders.
+Treatment here is multi-faceted, including medications, cognitive-behavioral therapy, holistic therapy, and more.
+In the right compassionate setting, veterans can learn how to manage their addiction and build a healthy future for themselves.